hunter-volkman/viam-link-diagnostics/README.md

-# Module connectivity
+# Link Diagnostics Module

 Provide a description of the purpose of the module and any relevant information.

-## Model hunter:connectivity:sensor
+## Model hunter:link-diagnostics:sensor

 Provide a description of the model and any relevant information.